box/developer.box.com/content/guides/tooling/postman/quick-start/4-load-postman-collection.md

   Now that you are logged in we can load the **Box Postman Collection** into the **Postman App** that we installed previously.
 When we load the Postman Collection we will also automatically load your API credentials as a Postman environment.

   ## Loading a collection and environment

-  By clicking the button below you will load the **Box Postman Collection** into your Postman app.
+  By clicking the button below you will load the **Box Postman Collection** into your Postman application.
 In the same click it will also load your **Access Token** into a Postman environment.

   <Trigger option='postman_collection_downloaded' value='true'>
     <Postman id='62d85bbca8bf7bd5a48b' />